 Once of the layout of the farm was finished the next job was to select some animals!
 Eco council were responsible for selecting the guinea pigs and rabbits and naming the chickens.

 In 2016 we expanded our farm!
-Our farm currently has: chickens, giant rabbits, rabbits, guinea pigs and goats.
-Our Eco Council have worked with a school in St Albans to gain ideas and advice regarding a new pond and outdoor sensory area.
+Our farm currently has: chickens, giant rabbits, rabbits and guinea pigs.
+Our Eco Council worked with a school in St Albans to gain ideas and advice regarding a new pond and outdoor sensory area.

 As of November 2016 we have a pond!